s-lasch/portfolio/exampleSite/content/blogs/feed-forward-net.md

 Watching a command line feed is cool and all to see that our model is training, but wouldn't it be cooler if we could see how our model makes decisions in real time?

 Here is a GIF that shows the visualization of the training process.
 It uses a [`contourf()`](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.contourf.html) plot to show the decision boundaries between the red and blue classes.
-Areas with lighter color represent a reduced probability that a given data point is either red or blue, though any value \\( P \ge 0.5 \\) is considered red.
+Areas with lighter color represent a reduced probability that a given data point is either red or blue, though any value with probability \\( P \ge 0.5 \\) is considered red.

 <div style="text-align: center;">
   <img src="https://rawcdn.githack.com/s-lasch/portfolio/721b15eab2e28813d08be5ba7f167554ff348163/exampleSite/content/blogs/feed-forward-net/neural_network_example.gif" />